AdobeDocs/genstudio.en/help/user-guide/references/brands.md

 # Overview of Brands

 A brand distinguishes an organization, product, service or concept from others.
 Some aspects of a brand are objective, like a logo, while others are subjective, like tone of voice.
-GenStudio your brand's information, partners it with [Product](/help/user-guide/references/products.md) and [Persona](/help/user-guide/references/personas.md) information, and builds out a comprehensive brand identity.
-This brand identity (a collection of your brand's guidelines), called [Brand references](overview.md) in GenStudio, is used to inform the creation of on-brand content using Adobe's generative AI technology.
+GenStudio uses the wealth of brand information from your brand, partners it with product and persona information, and builds out a comprehensive brand identity.
+This brand identity, called [brand references](overview.md) in GenStudio, is used to inform the creation of on-brand content using Adobe's generative AI technology.

 To [create your own brand in GenStudio](add-references.md#add-brands), you can either upload brand guideline documents or manually add brand details right into GenStudio.